pscholl/PyAV/tutorials/05_video.md

 % reading video streams from a multi-media file

- PyAV can also be used to read video frames, mostly you want to use the input() method for this, since unpacking a video file into main memory quickly fills up your main memory:
+ PyAV can also be used to read video frames, mostly you want to use the input() method for this, since unpacking a whole video file into main memory quickly fills up your main memory:

     >>> from tests.common import fate_suite
     >>> from av.io import input